 The entitlement to a partial CGT main residence exemption is only one of the requirements for eligibility to make a downsizer.
 Whilst it appears that the property meets the 10 year ownership requirement, other factors would need to be checked, such as his age at the time of making a contribution, to determine James’ entitlement to use the separate downsizer cap for a contribution.
 However, it is important to be able to correctly apply the CGT main residence exemption rules to ascertain whether this valuable exemption can be claimed.
 Even where James was not eligible for making a contribution under downsizer, he would still benefit from a partial CGT main residence exemption and a reduced personal tax bill.

-Accurium will be presenting a special 90 minute tax webinar on the topic of applying the CGT main residence exemption on July 26, 2022.
+Accurium will be presenting a special 90 minute tax webinar on the topic of applying the CGT main residence exemption.
 Presented by experienced tax professional Karen Goodfellow, the session will cover:

 - the definition of main residence, including the two hectare rule.